 Your physician expert may order one or several diagnostic tests, including a chest x-ray, echocardiogram (an ultrasound of the heart), magnetic resonance imaging (MRI) scan, computed tomography (CT) scan and angiography.

 The size and location of your thoracic aortic aneurysm as well as your age and overall health will indicate the best treatment.
 At NorthShore, we recommend several treatment options depending on how fast and/or how large your aneurysm is growing.

 - Watchful Waiting—Aneurysms measuring about 1.6 inches (or 4 centimeters) are considered small.
 Active surveillance is typically recommended as the risks of surgery may be greater than “watchful waiting.”
 Every six to 12 months, your NorthShore physician expert will monitor your aneurysm for changes in size using CT scans or ultrasounds.
 Aneurysms don’t disappear on their own.
 We strongly encourage regular follow-up appointments with your vascular surgeon.
 For patients with high blood pressure, medication to lower overall blood pressure may be prescribed to reduce the forces on the area where the aneurysm has developed.

-- Open Chest Surgery—Some TAAs can only be repaired via open surgery.
+- Open Surgery—Some TAAs can only be repaired via open surgery.
 The procedure involves making an incision in your chest to gain access to the damaged area of your thoracic aorta.
-Your NorthShore vascular surgeon will use a stent graft to replace the weakened portion of your aortic vessel wall.
+These complex operations require a multidisciplinary approach combining the expertise of a vascular surgeon and a cardiac surgeon.
+Your NorthShore surgical team will use an artificial or synthetic graft to replace the weakened portion of your aorta.
 Hospital stays for open chest surgery typically range from 7 to 10 days and complete recovery may take from 6 weeks up to 3 months.